open5e/open5e/source/equipment/magic-items/staff-of-the-python.rst

 snake.

-On your turn, you can mentally command the snake if it is within 60 feet of you and you aren't incapacitated.
+On your turn, you can mentally command the snake if it is within 60 feet of you and you aren't :ref:`srd:incapacitated`.
 You decide what action the snake takes and where it moves during its next turn, or you can issue it a general command, such as to attack your enemies or guard a location.